parob/graphql-http/docs/content/docs/_index.md

 weight: 1
 ---

-# GraphQL HTTP Server Documentation
+# GraphQL HTTP Documentation

-Welcome to the GraphQL HTTP Server documentation.
+Welcome to the GraphQL HTTP documentation.
 This server provides a production-ready solution for serving GraphQL APIs over HTTP with extensive features for authentication, CORS, and development tools.

 ## Core Concepts